Domestic violence in the United States: Florida

+North Dakota

+State v.
+Leidholm, Supreme Court of North Dakota, 334 N.W.2d 811 (1983), is a criminal law case distinguishing the subjective and objective standard of reasonableness in a case where a battered woman used self-protection as a defense.
+Janice Leidholm had killed her husband near Washburn, North Dakota and claimed self defense.
+The case clarifies between the defenses of justification and excuse.
+The case overturned Janice Leidholm’s prior conviction regarding her husband’s death.

+Legal Solutions

-Law enforcement
+Law Enforcement

 In the 1970s, it was widely believed that domestic disturbance calls were the most dangerous type for responding officers, who arrive to a highly emotionally charged situation.
 This belief was based on FBI statistics which turned out to be flawed, in that they grouped all types of disturbances together with domestic disturbances, such as brawls at a bar.
 Subsequent statistics and analysis have shown this belief to be false.

 Statistics on incidents of domestic violence, published in the late 1970s, helped raise public awareness of the problem and increase activism.
 A study published in 1976 by the Police Foundation found that the police had intervened at least once in the previous two years in 85% of spouse homicides.
 In the late 1970s and early 1980s, feminists and battered women's advocacy groups were calling on police to take domestic violence more seriously and change intervention strategies.
 In some instances, these groups took legal action against police departments, including Los Angeles's, Oakland, California's and New York City's, to get them to make arrests in domestic violence cases.
 They claimed that police assigned low priority to domestic disturbance calls.

 The Minneapolis Domestic Violence Experiment was a study done in 1981–1982, led by Lawrence W. Sherman, to evaluate the effectiveness of various police responses to domestic violence calls in Minneapolis, Minnesota, including sending the abuser away for eight hours, giving advice and mediation for disputes, and making an arrest.
 Arrest was found to be the most effective police response.
 The study found that arrest reduced the rate by half of re-offending against the same victim within the following six months.
 The results of the study received a great deal of attention from the news media, including The New York Times and prime-time news coverage on television.